dudusimeos/Cristal-Jr/README.md

 # Cristal-Jr
-Projeto feito enquanto estava na empresa Praxis - Empresa Jr.
+Project done while I was at Praxis - Empresa Jr.